tomzx/blog.tomrochette.com-content/machine-learning/papers/david-silver-mastering-the-game-of-go-with-deep-neural-networks-and-tree-search/article.md

 * [The Future of Artificial Intelligence](../../../agi/presentations/the-future-of-artificial-intelligence): A presentation by Demis Hassabis which covers some of the content covered in this paper

 # References
+* Silver, David, et al. "Mastering the game of Go with deep neural networks and tree search."
+Nature 529.7587 (2016): 484-489.
 * https://vk.com/doc-44016343_437229031?dl=56ce06e325d42fbc72